Lokinado/Text-2-Chess/README.md

 <br>

 # Roadmap
 I really want to add AI based image detection for this project.
-I have already decided what tools I want to use and stay tuned for future updates 😄.
+I have already decided what tools I want to use so stay tuned for future updates 😄.

 <br>